 There were, however, additional questions and issues.
 Previously (Pilcher, Cortazzi & Jin, 2014), music was used alongside oral questions in a more traditional interview approach: music only constituted a small section of the actual interview.
-Hence, the real potential of music (if any) as the sole tool to elicit data from participants awaited exploration.
-We wanted to push the Da Capo technique we had developed to answer questions our initial research had raised.
+Hence, the present intention is to explore whether and how music might have potential as the sole tool to elicit data from participants.
+We wanted to push the Da Capo technique we had developed to answer questions raised by our initial research.
 If we used music as the sole focus of gathering data, what would be revealed?
 Would it be successful to gain useful data?
 If we focused the Da Capo on gathering narratives of learning, would similar memories to those previously generated emerge through the same or contrasting pieces of music?
-How would participants respond in an interview with music as the sole focus?
-Does music really have the potential to be a significant tool in qualitative research?
+How would participants respond in an interview in which music as the sole focus?
+More generally, does music really have the potential to be a significant tool in qualitative research?

-Here we present and discuss the results from an exploratory investigation that used 10 pieces of music as the sole focus of an interview intended to gather narratives of learning from participants.
+We planned this current study to begin to address these questions.
+In this paper, we present and discuss the results from an exploratory investigation that used 10 pieces of music as the sole focus of an interview intended to gather narratives of learning from participants.
 We first review literature in the areas of music, narratives and individual experiences.
 Secondly, we describe the process to using music to attempt to generate narratives of learning in interviews.
 Thirdly, we report and discuss the results from these interviews before concluding.
-It is our hope this report inspires qualitative researchers to take creative initiatives, perhaps combining music in multimodal approaches.
+We hope this report inspires qualitative researchers to take creative initiatives, perhaps combining music in multimodal approaches.

 Music, Narratives, Individual experiences